Sandmännchen: Background

 The West German version of Sandmännchen did not last as long as the East German version that today's German children know as the only one.

 The original idea came from Ilse Obrig, who in 1950 changed from East Berlin's Berliner Rundfunk (BERU) to West Berlin TV and radio station Sender Freies Berlin (SFB).
 With the help of author Johanna Schüppel, she developed a working version of the character and its story in 1958.
 The Little Sandman himself first appeared on screen in West Berlin in Sandmännchens Gruß für Kinder (Sandmännchen's Greeting to Children) on 1 December 1959, and other episodes were soon made.

 However, already on 22 November 1959 (only three weeks after the production had started), East German television Deutscher Fernsehfunk (DFF) began broadcasting its own Unser Sandmännchen, complete with its own "good night, children" character, also called Sandmännchen.

+Both West and East Berliners preferred the Eastern version.
 Created by the puppetmaster and director Gerhard Behrendt, the East German show represented everyday life, travel, and fantastic adventures.
 The character often showcased socialist technological achievements, such as the use of awe-inspiring vehicles like futuristic cars and flying devices.
 It was very popular with GDR citizens to the point that after the wall fell, former citizens lamented the appropriation of the beloved cartoon by corporate West German television.

-The production of the West German version of Sandmännchen ceased in 1991, following the unification of Germany.
-The East German version was ultimately more popular, and repeats of episodes are still broadcast today.
+The production of the West German version of Sandmännchen ceased in 1989, before the fall of the Berlin wall.
+The east version is produced until now.

 A full-length feature film, The Sandman and the Lost Sand of Dreams (German: Das Sandmännchen – Abenteuer im Traumland, literally "The Little Sandman – Adventure[s] in Dreamland"), was released in 2010.